 - Students adding additional courses late in the semester will not be eligible for an increased Pell Grant if the coursework is added after the PRD.

-Visit the HESC website for additional information on TAP.
+Visit the Higher Education Services Corporation (HESC) website for additional information on TAP.

-- Estimated TAP Grant: There are several reasons why your award package may include an estimated TAP grant rather than an actual grant amount.
+There are several reasons why your award package may include an estimated TAP grant rather than an actual grant amount.
 Estimated TAP grants indicate that action is required on your part.
-For more information. visit hesc.ny.gov or call (888) NYS-HESC.
+For more information, visit the HESC website or call (888) NYS-HESC.